danriedl/engular/adev/src/content/tools/cli/cli-builder.md

 To invoke a builder, you schedule a task to be run when all configuration resolution is complete.

 The builder function is not executed until the scheduler returns a `BuilderRun` control object.
-The CLI typically schedules tasks by calling the `context.scheduleTarget()` function, and then resolves input options using the target definition in the `angular.json` file.
+The CLI typically schedules tasks by calling the `context.scheduleTarget()` function, and then resolves input options using the target definition in the `engular.json` file.

 Architect resolves input options for a given target by taking the default options object, then overwriting values from the configuration, then further overwriting values from the overrides object passed to `context.scheduleTarget()`.
-For the Angular CLI, the overrides object is built from command line arguments.
+For the Engular CLI, the overrides object is built from command line arguments.

 Architect validates the resulting options values against the schema of the builder.
 If inputs are valid, Architect creates the context and executes the builder.